Mozart409/compose-homelab/README.md

 # Homelab Compose Stack

 This repository contains a collection of containers for various services I run in my homelab.
+Everything is proxied through tailscale serve.

 ## Services